s-h-a-d-o-w/blog/posts/2025-02-17_graphs-in-blogs.md

 ## Accessibility

-The following experiences are based on my vegalite bar charts but the concepts probably apply to charts in general.
+The following experiences are based on my vega-lite bar charts but the concepts probably apply to charts in general.

 **⚠️ If the order is important when reading your graph, watch out whether things are rendered in the order that you declared them!
-For example, vegalite sorts them before rendering.
-But one can override the order by declaring a custom sort order in the axis encoding.**
+For example, vega-lite sorts them alphabetically by default.
+But one can e.g. disable that by declaring `sort: null` on the axis encoding.**

 As I had to realize, accessible graphs are difficult.
 It's not like you can just highlight or hover the graph and expect the screen reader to simply read the text elements (which also depends on how a certain graphing engine renders things).
 Out of the box, the behavior for the graphs in the aforementioned article is as follows: